To reach us:

 We typically provide short-term therapy.
 In your first meeting, you will discuss what brings you in and what next steps might be most helpful.
 If you are interested in being seen at the BCC, please call the front desk at 781-736-3730 to schedule an assessment.

-All BCC therapy groups are 45-minutes long and on Zoom this semester.
-Groups are semester-long unless otherwise noted.
+All BCC therapy groups are 45-minutes long and either in person or on Zoom this semester.
+Groups are semester-long and open to undergraduate and graduate students unless otherwise noted.
 We have several groups that we are offering.

 BCC Community Therapists provide free, confidential mental health services.
 Typically they are in various locations around the campus.
-At this time, they see students over Zoom. each student has up to 3 appointments available each semester.
+Each student has up to 3 appointments available each semester.

 Off Campus Referrals